Noh Hee-kyung

 Noh Hee-kyung (born March 21, 1966) is a South Korean television screenwriter and essayist.
 She is best known for her television dramas such as That Winter, the Wind Blows (2013), It's Okay, That's Love (2014), Dear My Friends (2016), Live (2018), and Our Blues (2022).

 In 2013, Noh founded drama production house GTist with directors Kim Kyu-tae and Hong Jong-chan and former manager Lee Dong-gyu who is the CEO.
 In 2019, Studio Dragon, a subsidiary of CJ ENM, became the controlling shareholder of the company.

 Career

 Noh Hee-kyung has become renowned in South Korea for her realistic, thoughtful and in-depth portrayals of the lives and relationships of ordinary people.

 In 1995, she debuted as a dramatist after winning a contest for a best dramatic script.

-Beginning in elementary school, she dreamed of becoming writer and received awards for her work.
-However, it was only after her mother's passing that she decided to study drama for a year, with the intention of giving up if it didn't work out.
-Reflecting on her lack of success compared to classmates in university, she realized that she hadn't followed her teachers' writing instructions.
-Determined to change, she diligently followed her drama teacher's guidance and miraculously became a drama writer within a year.
-To this day, she values having a respected mentor and recognizes the importance of humility and listening in effective communication.
+She began writing in elementary school and received several awards for her early work.
+After a year of drama studies, she transitioned into professional drama writing.
+She has since cited the influence of her instructors and the importance of following technical guidance in her career development.